astronomer/airflow-guides/guides/soda-data-quality.md

 Soda Core uses Soda Checks Language (SodaCL) to run data quality checks defined in a YAML file.
 Soda Core is a powerful tool on its own, but integrating it into your data pipelines with Airflow means that you can use the outcome of data quality checks to influence downstream tasks.

 In this section, we will highlight different types of checks you can implement with Soda Core.
-For a complete overview, see the to the [SodaCL documentation](https://docs.soda.io/soda-cl/soda-cl-overview.html).
+For a complete overview, see the [SodaCL documentation](https://docs.soda.io/soda-cl/soda-cl-overview.html).

 Soda Core offers the ability to run checks on different properties of your dataset against a numerically defined threshold: